 A Checklist for Open Enrollment Season

 One of the best aspects of full-time employment is being eligible for employer-provided benefits: health insurance, participation in a 401(k) plan, and so on.

 But as grateful as you may be to have access to those benefits, registering for them can be a bit unnerving, too.
 The terminology may be unfamiliar unless you work in HR, and the menu is apt to change, at least a little, from year to year.
-The fact that you can typically adjust your benefits only during open enrollment season in the last few months of the year, before coverage begins for the following year, just adds to the unease.
+The fact that you can typically adjust your employer benefits only during open enrollment season in the last few months of the year, before coverage begins for the following year, just adds to the unease.
 If you choose wrong, you’re stuck with your benefits elections until next year.
-I’m sure I’m not the only one who makes benefits elections, reviews them, and reviews them again before finally hitting “OK” and then printing out the screen shot for good measure.
+I’m sure I’m not the only one who makes benefits elections, reviews them, and reviews them again before finally hitting “OK” and then printing out the screenshot for good measure.

-Step 1: Take Stock of Your Own Situation
+1) Take Stock of Your Own Situation

-Step 2: Familiarize Yourself With Any Plan Changes
+2) Familiarize Yourself With Any Plan Changes

-In addition to reviewing the baseline healthcare coverage options that are available, be sure to read up on any changes to or new ancillary benefits that are available to you: vision and dental care, flexible spending accounts, dependent care flexible spending accounts, life insurance, and so on.
+In addition, survey the types of plans on offer.
+High-deductible healthcare plans, or HDHPs, have been common additions to many employers’ healthcare coverage in recent years.
+In 2021, 28% of workers were covered by an HDHP, according to the Kaiser Family Foundation.
+In addition to reviewing the baseline healthcare coverage options that are available, be sure to read up on any changes to or new ancillary employer benefits that are available to you: vision and dental care, healthcare flexible spending accounts, dependent-care flexible spending accounts, life insurance, and so on.

 At the top of the to-do list during open enrollment season is selecting the right healthcare plan.
 Unfortunately, choosing well isn’t as simple as picking the plan with the lowest premiums, as many different factors can affect your total outlays: deductibles, copays, and out-of-pocket maximums.
 In addition, you’ll want to factor in the providers available through each of the plans.
 If you absolutely must see certain doctors, check to see that they’re available in the network that you’re considering and factor in how much you’ll pay if you need to venture outside of that network.